Canon M vs G7X Mark II

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the Canon M has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
+Both the Canon M and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
+The Canon M was replaced by the Canon EOS M3, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon M better than the Canon G7 X Mark II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More heavily discounted: Has been available for much longer (launched in July 2012).